youssef2323/generativeai-projects-readmes/Code_Email_Generator/Readme.md

-# Code Email Generator 📧
+# Cold Email Generator 📧

 ## Overview
 The Code Email Generator is a web-based application designed to generate personalized, AI-powered cold emails for potential clients.
 By scraping job details from a URL, the tool processes the data to identify job descriptions and relevant skills, matching them with AtliQ's portfolio to craft a professional email.